gooddata/gooddata-git-workflow-example/README.md

 * `GD_TOKEN` - A Token to be used to authenticate with GoodData server.
 [You can obtain the token from GoodData web UI](https://www.gooddata.com/developers/cloud-native/doc/hosted/getting-started/create-api-token/).
 * `GD_CREDENTIALS` - A path to the file with data source passwords and tokens.
 Read more about the file purpose and format below.
 Defaults to `credentials.${GD_ENV}.yaml`.
 * `GD_ENV` - Optional, an environment name to use for autoloading env variables.
 Defaults to `development`.
 See description below.
+* `GD_TEST_DATA_SOURCES` - Optional, defaults to `True`.
+A boolean variable that defines if we should test data sources connectivity from GoodData server before pushing the metadata.

 ### `.env.*` files